stigok/tumblagramme/rand.md

 ---

-> I know I will be the world champion of brasilian jiu-jitsu
+> I know I will be the world champion of Brasilian jiu-jitsu

 ---

-> I have the greatest potential in the world
+> I have the greatest potential in the world.
+Just like everyone else.

 ---